Choose the perfect holiday letting

 Best holiday rental deals in Kent

-Search through 6,555 offers listed in Kent and discover a welcoming accommodation for your getaway.
-Our website immediately compares each of the accommodation options so you can save up to 53%.
+Compare 10,479 offers listed in Kent and discover a welcoming home for your getaway.
+Our website immediately compares the accommodation options so you can save up to 58%.

 Recommended holiday lettings in Kent

-Rent a holiday apartment, home or cottage in Kent: from £26 per night
+Rent a holiday home, apartment or cottage in Kent from just £45 per night

 Popular holiday rental amenities in Kent